 For those contemplating waging jihad with the hope of entering paradise, know this.
 It is an absolute certainty that they will never enter paradise but rather face the judgment and wrath of God for ever and ever.
 They have been cruelly deceived.

 If participating in jihad and our own good works cannot gain us Paradise, how then can we gain it?
 The answer is found in the character of God and in his good and gracious provision.
 God is not only perfectly holy and just, he is also loving and merciful.
 That is why he sent Isa al-Masih (Jesus Christ) into the world to become the Lamb of God and take away our sins:

 “But now a righteousness from God, apart from law, has been made known, to which the Law and the Prophets testify.
 This righteousness from God comes through faith in Jesus Christ to all who believe.
 There is no difference, for all have sinned and fall short of the glory of God, and are justified freely by his grace through the redemption that came by Christ Jesus” (Romans 3:21-24 [in the Injil]).

 God has given Paradise to all who will receive the gift of Isa al-Masih with faith and repentance.

-For more about the Good News, please see the Good News article.
+For more about the Good News, please see the The Truth That Sets Us Free.

 We welcome both your comments, and further conversations about these topics through the contact form.